 #4 Increased Sensitivity to Cold

 If you notice that you are always colder than everyone else around you and have a hard time adjusting to cooler temperatures, your thyroid may be to blame.
-The thyroid is referred to as the thermostat of the body because it helps the body regulate heat.
-Those with thyroid conditions such as hypothyroidism often have cold intolerance and lower body temperatures.
-(3) Checking your thyroid function at your routine wellness visit and discussing any concerns of being too cold all the time is an important step in ruling out thyroid conditions.
+The thyroid is referred to as the body’s thermostat.
+Checking your thyroid function at your routine wellness visit and discussing any concerns of being too cold all the time is an important step in ruling out thyroid conditions.

 While not something anyone likes to talk about, addressing it is an essential part of living a healthy lifestyle.
 If you suffer from constipation, you may be surprised to find out that the thyroid does play a role here.
 Hypothyroidism which is often caused by Hashimoto’s thyroiditis can cause body systems to slow down.
 This includes both digestion as well as elimination which can lead to constipation.
 Many people with thyroid conditions such as Hashimoto’s and hypothyroidism may suffer from this unwanted symptom.
 With diet modifications, this too can be remedied, but it’s important to also address the cause of the disease at its source.

 If you suffer from any of these symptoms, getting your thyroid checked is important as all of these are potential symptoms of Hashimoto’s.
 Getting to the root cause of the condition is also the only way to reverse it long term.
 While medications may help, they aren’t addressing the problem at its source.
 With a specific Hashimoto’s diet, and lifestyle changes many people find they can reduce their Hashimoto’s symptoms without taking medications.